adityaathalye/sicp/Lisp-Is-a-Sanskrit-Parallel.md

 This may readily translate to:
  * Interrupt to Modify Global Environment (procedure named "Aum") +
  * Load all known procedures associated with procedure-as-parameter <God X's name> +
- * Parameter to modify behaviour of procedure God X's name.
+ * Parameter to modify behaviour of procedure <God X's name>.
 In this case <Namaha> modifies it to "I Bow to Thee and Commence."

 This is of course sheer fantasy.
 But just _suppose_ one entertains the idea.
 Could it at least be in the _realm_ of possibility?